 Geocaching is an activity using GPS to find hidden items.
 The items are usually sealed containers with a logbook and inexpensive reward inside.
 The finder makes an entry in the logbook, takes something out of the cache, puts something else in, and returns the cache to the spot where they found it.
 You may discover many caches that are registered by going to www.geocaching.com.

 Geocaching Regulations & Permits

 Geocache Containers & Contents

-- It is the responibility of the geocache owner to periodically inspect the geocache and the area to ensure that its impact on the area is minimal, if not nonexistent.
+It is the responsibility of the geocache owner to periodically inspect the geocache and the area to ensure that its impact on the area is minimal, if not nonexistent.

 The use of metal detectors in geocache searches is expressly prohibited.

 If geocaching activities as a whole are found to have a negative impact on LPNNRD resources or if safety becomes an issue in geocache searches, the General Manager may ban geocaching from certain areas of LPNNRD property.

 Failure to comply with LPNNRD guidelines will result in the revocation of effective geocaching permits.
 Continued failure to comply with these guidelines will prevent the issuance of any further geocaching permits to the non-compliant group or individual.